gabbersepp/dev.to-posts/blog-posts/net-internals/how-does-profiler-work/how-does-profiler-work.md

 As mentioned in the first post, the profiler is loaded along with the application.
 If the profiler is called, it is called by the application's thread.
 If multiple threads are running in your app and every thread triggers events, all those events arive "at the same time" at your profiler in different threads.
 So you have to ensure that your profiler is threadsafe.
 We will see this behaviour in a later section.

+## ICorProfilerCallback
+Our profiler must implement that interface.
+Do you remember all those stubs we created?
+That are callbacks called by the CLR on certain events.

+## ICorProfilerInfo
+While the profiler implements the `ICorProfilerCallback` interface it should request an instance of type `ICorProfilerInfo`.
+This object is a bridge between the profiler and the profiled app.
+You can request the function name for a given function id for example.
+We will see some of it's power in the next articles.

 ## Lifecycle
 Well there are two functions that can somehow be identified as `Lifecyclefunctions`.
 + **Initialize** is called after the CLR has initialized and loaded up the profiler.
 This is a very important point in time because it is the only place where you can setup the profiler.